zhanghaicang/carbonmatrix_public/README.md

 **Citation**\
 Accurate and robust protein sequence design with CarbonDesign.
 M. Ren, C. Yu, D. Bu, H. Zhang.
 Nature Machine Intelligence.
 6, 536–547 (2024). https://doi.org/10.1038/s42256-024-00838-2

+**Contributions**\
+H.Z. conceived the ideas and implemented the CarbonDesign model and algorithms.
+H.Z. and M.R. designed the experiments, and M.R. conducted the main experiments and analysis.
+M.R. wrote the manuscript.
+H.Z., D.B. and C.Y. revised the manuscript.